-If you’re not familiar with this invaluable tool or don’t understand its components, we’re here to help.
-We have incorporated exhaustive research and expert input from Carl Medford, a top real estate agent in the San Francisco Bay area, to explain what a CMA is and why it’s such an essential element in a seller’s strategy.
-He’s even brought along a CMA example to enhance the explanation with visuals.
+If you’re not familiar with this invaluable tool or its components, we’re here to help.
+In this illustrated guide, we’ve incorporated examples and expert input from Carl Medford, a top real estate agent in the San Francisco Bay area, to explain what a CMA is and why it’s such an essential element in a seller’s strategy.

 What is a comparative market analysis (CMA)?